mermaid-js/mermaid/docs/syntax/gantt.md

 ### Output date format on the axis

-The default output date format is YYYY-MM-DD.
+The default output date format is `YYYY-MM-DD`.
 You can define your custom `axisFormat`, like `2020-Q1` for the first quarter of the year 2020.

     axisFormat  %Y-%m-%d